Ukraine struck by 75 Russian drones in biggest attack ever

 Ukraine's President Volodymyr Zelenskiy termed the attack as "symbolic," happening on Holodomor Remembrance Day, and expressed his determination in the face of such adversity.

-Zelenskiy reiterated that Ukraine would not forget or forgive the "horrific crimes of genocide" and expressed gratitude to the growing number of countries recognizing Holodomor as a deliberate crime against Ukraine.
+Zelenskiy reiterated that Ukraine would not forget or forgive the "horrific crimes of genocide" and expressed gratitude to the growing number of countries recognising Holodomor as a deliberate crime against Ukraine.
 Moscow denies the charge of “genocide” and claims the famine was caused by Soviet economic problems.
 Zelenskiy suggested that Russia's current attacks on Ukraine are connected to these unacknowledged past crimes.